The Satellite Clubs Project

-Clubs are focused on supporting an increase in the number of 14-19-year olds participating regularly in physical activity and sport and are designed to reflect the likes and needs of teenagers and young adults in the local community.
+Clubs are focused on supporting an increase in the number of 14-19-year olds participating regularly in physical activity and sport and designed around the needs of young people and ultimately give a positive experience of being active.